seance/paraverse/pages/characters.md

 ##### Drifter

-Those who are lucky become drifters when a war is lost, wandering the lands looking for new purpose. `+2 XP` to any skill in the skillset you have least bonuses in.
+Those who are lucky become drifters when a war is lost, wandering the lands looking for new purpose. `+2 XP` to any skill in the skillset you have least experience in.

 ##### Slave Pit